 Taste: Apple juice and cinnamon sticks.
 Rum and raisin.
 Highland toffee.
 Lots of chewy oak and black pepper towards the finish.
 Water smooths the experience somewhat and makes for a more cohesive sip.

-Value for money: Like the Macduff, I can’t find this batch listed online anywhere but previous batches were around £62.95.
+Thoughts: Like the Macduff, I can’t find this batch listed online anywhere but previous batches were around £62.95.
 Assuming the price is similar this would be a decent buy, though the 50cl bottle must always be kept in mind.

 It would be fair to say the first three samples I pulled from the calendar had some similarities, not least in that they all came from the North-East.
-Here however, for the final dram we take a radical change in direction and head west, to the isle of Islay and Bunnahabhain, a distillery that produces some of the best quality-to-price ratio drams on the planet.
+Here however, for the final dram we take a radical change in direction and head west, to the Isle of Islay and Bunnahabhain, a distillery that produces some of the best quality-to-price ratio drams on the planet.
 This is a good example of the spirit but when the official 12 year old is so good at £40 a bottle, people may wonder why they should spend upwards of £60 on 50cl of a 10 year old.
-As a sample waiting behind the door of an advent calendar however, this distillery will always be a most welcome sight.
+As a sample waiting behind the door of an advent calendar, however, this distillery will always be a most welcome sight.

 I’ve reviewed the drams above in the context of full bottles but really what we’re talking about here is a box containing 24 x 30ml samples at a cost of £99.
 It’s no small amount of money but works out about £4 a dram which is pretty reasonable given the quality and in some cases, age, of the whiskies.
 It’s certainly less than you’d pay in a bar for comparable drams.
 Whilst I’m on the subject of bars, it looks likely that we’ll be denied the opportunity to visit them over the Christmas period, at least in the UK, so the idea of a box of drams, to be enjoyed one-a-day in the run-up to the 25th, seems all the more appealing to me.